adharshmk96/stk/docs/gsk.md

 ## Usage with Middleware

-Middleware can be used to execute code before the request is handled by the route handler.
+Middleware executes code before the request is handled by the route handler.
 Middleware functions are defined separately and then added to the server using the `Use` function.

 ```go
 // Define your middleware